davidjosearaujo/dissertation/presentation/script.md

 This brings us to the core innovation of my work.
 Once a device is locally authenticated, it still needs an identity in the 5G Core.
 How do we create one?

-We do this by having the 5G-RG establish a new, dedicated PDU session and using it as a proxy identity for the NAUN3 device.
+We do this by having the gateway establish a new, dedicated PDU session and using it as a proxy identity for the NAUN3 device.

-As shown in this flow, after a successful EAP authentication, my custom-developed Interceptor application on the RG automatically requests a new PDU session from the 5G Core.
-The RG maintains a local mapping between the device’s MAC address and its assigned PDU Session ID.
+As shown in this flow, after a successful EAP authentication, my custom-developed Interceptor application on the gateway automatically requests a new PDU session from the 5G Core.
+The gateway maintains a local mapping between the device’s MAC address and its assigned PDU Session ID.
 This effectively gives a Wi-Fi-only device a unique, manageable 5G identity, using entirely standard 5G mechanisms.

 ## Slide 10: Traffic Management and Policy-Based Routing
 (Time: ~1.5 minutes)